Saturday's Scottish Gossip

 Ex-Liverpool and Leeds star Harry Kewell is to join the first-team coaching staff at Celtic.
 (Sky Sports)

-Hearts are interested in Wolves' attacking midfielder Connor Ronan but are also looking at several alternative options for that position and would be reluctant to meet the £500,000 asking for the 24-year-old who spent last season on loan at St Mirren.
+Hearts are interested in Wolves' attacking midfielder Connor Ronan but are also looking at several alternative options for that position and would be reluctant to meet the £500,000 asking price for the 24-year-old who spent last season on loan at St Mirren.
 (Edinburgh Evening News)

 Brentford have made an approach to sign Scotland full-back Aaron Hickey from Bologna.
 (Daily Mail)